Fenchel-Moreau identities on convex cones: Examples of perfect cones

+Hence, we have $x\in \C$ and can deduce that the right side of \eqref{eq:itr_C} is contained in $\itr\C$.
+For the other direction, let $y\in\C$ with $|y_{\geq 1}|=y_0$.
+It is easy to see that every neighborhood of $y$ contains a point not in $\C$.
+Therefore, we conclude that \eqref{eq:itr_C} holds. \end{proof}

-To prove perfectness, we need information about its faces.
+In order to prove the perfectness of $\C$, we need information about its faces.
 The next lemma classifies all faces of $\C$.
 The definition of faces are given above Definition~\ref{def:perfect}.

 \begin{Lemma} Under the above setting, if $\F$ is a face of $\C$, then either $\F=\C$ or there is $x\in\bd\C$ such that $\F=\{\lambda x:\ \lambda \geq 0\}$. \end{Lemma} \begin{proof} It is clear that $\C$ is a face of itself.
 Now we consider the case $\F\neq \C$.
 If $\F=\{0\}$, then there is nothing to prove.
 Hence, let us further assume that there is a nonzero $x\in\F\subset\C$.
 In particular, due to \eqref{eq:C_hilbert}, we have $x_0>0$.
 Lemma~\ref{lemma:face_on_bdy} implies $\F \subset \bd\C$.
-By \eqref{eq:itr_C} to be proved later and the definition of $\C$, the vector $x$ satisfies
+By Lemma~\ref{lemma:itr_C} and the definition of $\C$, the vector $x$ satisfies

 By definition of faces, $\F$ is a cone.
 Due to this and $x\in\F$, we have